devassistant/devassistant/docs/user_documentation.rst

    $ da tweak eclipse

-This will import a previously created project into Eclipse (and possibly install Eclipse and other dependencies implied by the project language).
-Optionally, you can pass ``-p path/to/project`` if your current working directory is not the project directory.
+As noted above, what an assistant does depends on its author.
+In this case, it seems that the assistant will import an existing project into Eclipse, possibly installing missing dependencies - to find out if this assumption is correct, run ``da tweak eclipse -h`` and read the help.

 .. _preparing_environment_cli: